 - Medical Records

 - Cystic Fibrosis Clinic

-- Cerebral Palsy Clinic
+- Neuromuscular Clinic

 Pediatric Neurosciences Center with:

-"A pediatric neurosciences center is a very rare offering," said Dr. Beeram.
-"It will allow us to provide care for children who have psychological, social, and neurological issues.
-Parents of these children know how hard it is to find the right kind of care in a one-stop, convenient location."
+A pediatric neurosciences center is a very rare offering, that allows us to provide care for children who have psychological, social, and neurological issues.
+Parents of these children know how hard it is to find the right kind of care in a one-stop, convenient location.